music-encoding/music-encoding.github.io/about/index.md

 ## The goals of MEI

-The scholarly community devoted to the historical study of music needs a representation that meets the following requirements:
+The scholarly community devoted to the historical study of music needs an encoding system that meets the following requirements:

 *   represents the semantic and structural complexity of the entire diverse history of Western notation;
 *   represents the common expressive features of traditional facsimile, critical, and performance editions;